raghavtalwar7/Sustainable_plugin_ChatGPT/README.md

 ## Google Chrome (and other Chromium-based browsers)
 1. After cloning the repository go to this chrome://extensions/ url and enable developer mode.
 2. There will be a load unpacked option on the top left of this page.
 3. Click on it and navigate to the location where you cloned this repository.
-Select the folder.
+Select the folder `carbon-emissions`.
 Now you should be able to see the plugin.

 ## Firefox
 1. ```bash